aalbagarcia/p91_challenge/README.md

 - [ ] Use ansible instead of shell scripts to provision the droplets
 - [ ] Add firewalls to the deployed droplets
 - [ ] Properly store secrets for the production environment
+- [ ] The database droplet contains a postgresql database.
+We have truned off authentication with username and password.
+Any client connecting from the private network is considered trusted an given access when login as the `postgres` user.
+Proper credentials and docker secrets should be used.
+- [ ] When provisioning the database droplet, the private IP is hardcoded in several places.
+That is a terrible idea so we need to replace it with proper variables or scripts.
+Probably, using ansible will help us to solve this.